-Far too many times, software products are facing a dead-end, because their creators entirely rely on assumptions.
-The ugly truth is, your brilliant idea for a game-changing application is not enough.
+Far too often, software products face a dead-end because their creators entirely rely on assumptions.
+The ugly truth is your brilliant idea for a game-changing application is not enough.
 That’s why you need to embrace an efficient methodology to validate your idea.
-This is where impact mapping comes to play.
+This is where impact mapping comes into play.
 What is it?
-How can you use it to develop your mvp?
+How can you use it to develop your MVP?
 Let’s find out!

 It might be tempting to lock yourself up in a secret laboratory and to put your piece of software together in a vacuum.
 But it doesn’t work this way.
-Nor is the outside world holds its breath and stops spinning while waiting for your application to come and rock the market.
+Nor is the outside world holding its breath and stopping spinning while waiting for your application to come and rock the market.

-Perhaps you already have an outstanding list of features your future app will differentiate from competitors.
+Perhaps you already have an impressive list of features that will distinguish your future app from competitors.
 However, blindly relying on assumptions will take you straight to time and money-wasting hell.

 What is impact mapping?

 Impact mapping is collaborative software product management that aims at merging the process of building products with business objectives.

 The ambassador of this product development planning technique is Gojko Adzic, an award-winning software delivery strategy consultant.

 “Impact mapping is a strategic planning technique.
 It prevents organizations from getting lost while building products and delivering projects, by clearly communicating assumptions, helping teams align their activities with overall business objectives and make better roadmap decisions.”

 Why use impact mapping?